Dinamiet/Buffers/README.md

 `Nodes` are not dynamically allocated. `Nodes` need to be created before they are added to the list. `Nodes` need to survive for the entire duration they are in the list.

 ##	Buffered List
 Initialized with a preallocated array of `Nodes`.
-When a `Node` is required the list will provide an available `Node`.
-If `Node` is unused inform the list and it will be added back to the unused pool to be used later when needed.
+When a `Node` is required, the list provides an available `Node`.
+If a `Node` is reported as unused, it is returned to the pool for potential reuse later.

 ##	Fifo buffer
-First In First Out buffer.
-Initialized with a preallocated buffer which then acts as a `FIFO` when adding and removing elements
+A First In First Out buffer implemented using a fixed-size buffer.
+The buffer acts as a FIFO when adding and removing elements.

 ##	Lifo buffer
-Last In First Out buffer.
-Initialized with a preallocated buffer which then acts as a `LIFO` when adding and removing elements.
+A Last In First Out buffer implemented using a fixed-size buffer.
+The buffer acts as a LIFO when adding and removing elements.

+# Building
+This project utilizes `CMake` for building and integration with other projects.
+Custom build configurations are recommended to simplify the process of including this library in your own projects.

+# Documentation
+Documentation for this project is generated using Doxygen (`CMake` target `docs`) to provide a clear and concise reference for users.